Geothermal power in Italy

 Geothermal power accounts for about 1.6-1.8% of the total electric energy production in Italy and is about 7% of the total renewable energy produced in 2010.

 The total energy from Geothermal was 5,660 GWh in 2015.
 Italy is the seventh country by geothermal installed capacity.

 Italy was the first country in the world to exploit geothermal energy to produce electricity.
 The high geothermal gradient that forms part of the peninsula makes potentially exploitable also other provinces: research carried out in the 1960s and 1970s identifies potential geothermal fields in Lazio and Tuscany, as well as in most volcanic islands.

 There are 33 active geothermal plants with a total capacity of 772 MW.
 All the plants are in Tuscany in the provinces of Grosseto, Pisa and Siena.
 The province of Pisa alone contributes for more than half of the national production.

+The 2023 International Energy Agency (IEA) report on Italy's energy policy highlights its progress in geothermal energy within the context of achieving carbon neutrality by 2050.
+This aligns with the European Union's 'Fit-for-55' package and the REPowerEU plan, which influence Italy's strategies for sustainable energy.
+The report also draws attention to Italy's efforts to diversify energy sources, enhance efficiency, and reduce reliance on Russian natural gas imports, enhancing energy security.

 History

 In the 20th century, demand for electricity led to the consideration of geothermal power as a generating source.
 Prince Piero Ginori Conti tested the first geothermal power generator on 4 July 1904 in Larderello, in the province of Pisa.
 It successfully lit four light bulbs.
 Later, in 1911, the world's first commercial geothermal power plant was built there.
 Experimental generators were built in other countries in the 1920s, but Italy was the world's only industrial producer of geothermal electricity until 1958.